Nuclei-Software/NMSIS/NMSIS/doc/source/nn/overview.rst

 Pre-processor Macros
 --------------------

-Each library project have differant pre-processor macros.
+Each library project have different pre-processor macros controlled via CMakeLists.txt.

 This library is only built for little endian targets.

-RISCV_MATH_DSP:
-  Define macro RISCV_MATH_DSP, If the silicon supports DSP instructions.

-RISCV_NN_TRUNCATE:
-  Define macro RISCV_NN_TRUNCATE to use floor instead of round-to-the-nearest-int for the computation.

 .. _CMSIS-NN\: Efficient Neural Network Kernels for Arm Cortex-M CPUs: https://arxiv.org/abs/1801.06601